Keeping Cichlid Fish

 Maintain Water Quality

 Water quality is paramount for the health of your Cichlid fish.
 Invest in a high-quality filtration system and perform regular water tests to ensure optimal conditions.
 Cichlid fish require an elevated PH level.
 The question I get asked the most from people setting up a Cichlid Tank for the first time is, how to raise the pH level.
 There are plenty of additives on the market, designed to raise the pH, but most of these are temporary fixes.
-There's a lot of talk about using driftwood, but keep in mind this is a slow process and it takes a lot of driftwood to change the amount if water in even the smallest fish tank.
-The easiest, fastest and safest way to manage the pH level in your aquarium is to add Coral or Limestone Either or both of these will raise it fast, naturally, give your tank a beautiful look and create a realistic environment for your fish.
+There's a lot of talk about using driftwood, but keep in mind this is a slow process, and it takes a lot of driftwood to change the amount of water in even the smallest fish tank.
+The easiest, fastest and safest way to manage the pH level in your aquarium is to add Coral or Limestone.
+Either or both of these will raise it fast, naturally, give your tank a beautiful look, and create a realistic environment for your fish.
 Texas Holey Rock is a good choice for this.

 Diet and Feeding.
 Cichlids are omnivores and have diverse dietary needs.
 Offer a varied diet that includes high-quality flakes, pellets, and live or frozen foods.
 Overfeeding can lead to health issues, so feed your Cichlids small amounts multiple times a day.